amadeus/animator/README.md

 ### Scenes

-The final piece of the puzzle in all this library are Scenes.
+The final piece of the puzzle in this library are Scenes.
 Like the name implies, you can think of Scenes as complex sequences of animations.
 Not only can you create various parallel queues, you can even have Scenes build off of each other to recursively call upon other scenes.
 The API for scenes of course